How

 of the acceleration, and also listen for any strange

-the bike does not drag or the front wheel have
+sure that the bike does not drag or the front

-a strange wobble.
-Let the engine run for a while
+the handlebar to wobble.
+Let the engine run for

-and feel the temperature.
-Beware of strange clicking
+a while and feel the temperature.
+Beware of strange

 f.ii The Document Inspection: